We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Determine the current market value of your home.
 (In most cases, a certified real estate appraiser can help you obtain an official valuation.)

-• Deduct your remaining mortgage balance (if you have one) from the current market value of your home.
+• Deduct your remaining mortgage balance (if you have one) from your home's current market value.

 Home equity loan requirements